terrapower/armi/doc/tutorials/walkthrough_lwr_inputs.rst

 below to count and place the pins into a square-pitch lattice.
 Note that the ``latticeIDs`` section is a list.
 The component will fill every position in the grid that has any of the specifiers in this list.

+You will see the `<<: *guide_tube` notation below.
+This means use the specifications of guide_tube, but make the modifications that apear below.

 .. literalinclude:: ../../armi/tests/tutorials/c5g7-blueprints.yaml
     :language: yaml